sarahgoodwin93/project2-colourchange-challenge/README.md

 4. Close README tab and create first file named index.html
 5. Press !
 TAB to create <!DOCTYPE html>
 6. Open terminal, type (git add .) (git commit -m "initial commit") (git push)
-7. Locate the [GitHub Repository](https://github.com/sarahgoodwin93/does-it-match.git "Link to The Hike Site Repo") for Does It Match.
+7. Locate the [GitHub Repository](https://github.com/sarahgoodwin93/project2-colourchange-challenge "Link to The ColourChange Challenge") for ColourChange Challenge.
 8. At the top of the repository, select Settings from the menu items.
 9. On the side bar menu under 'Code and automation', click on "Pages"
 10. Change 'Branch' from "None" to "main", press 'Save'
 11. Once saved, wait a few minutes for page to deploy
 12. Navigate back to "Pages" and here you will find your deployed link.

-The live link can be found here [Does It Match](https://sarahgoodwin93.github.io/does-it-match/ "Link to deployed Does It Match")
+The live link can be found here [ColourChange Challenge](https://sarahgoodwin93.github.io/project2-colourchange-challenge/index.html "Link to deployed ColourChange Challenge")

 # Technologies Used